myvsparth/firebase_email_signin/README.md

 -   https://github.com/myvsparth/firebase_email_signin

 ## Conclusion:
 - Google firebase is very good service provider in terms of data validation, data store, realtime data, push notification.
-We have only used google firebase for sign in feature.
+We have only used google firebase email and google for sign in feature.
 We can do more out of it.

 For help getting started with Flutter, view